 The basic ingredients for these easy and quick dinner rolls are as follows:

 - Plain yogurt: Homemade yogurt or Greek style yogurt works best.
-When baking powder is combined with the acidic structure of yogurt, it reacts even better and you end up with soft and fluffy bread rolls.
-If you don’t have yogurt on hand, you can use buttermilk or a mixture of milk and mayonnaise or vinegar too.
+When baking powder is combined with the acidic structure of yogurt, it reacts even better.
+If you don’t have yogurt on hand, you can use milk, buttermilk or a mixture of milk and mayonnaise or vinegar too.

-- Oil: Just like in our Turkish style hot water cornbread recipe, we use olive oil in this recipe too.
+- Oil: Just like in our flourless cornbread recipe, we use olive oil in this recipe too.
 We use it in most of our bread recipes as it helps softness.
 You can use softened or melted butter as a substitute if you want.

 - Flour: We use either all-purpose flour or a mixture of all-purpose flour and whole wheat flour.
 As you can guess, they are softer when we make them with all-purpose flour only.